Bruce Mather: Music

 Mather is a composer of orchestral, chamber, vocal, and piano works.
 A disciple of Ivan Wyschnegradsky, his music often employs microtonal scales.
 Though he was distrustful towards microtonal music since he heard Alois Haba's Music, his meeting with Wyschnegradsky in the seventies was crucial for his aesthetic and his use of microtonal scales.
-As a pianist, he and his pianist wife, Pierret Mather, have performed many of Wyschnegradsky's pieces.
+As a pianist, he and his pianist wife, Pierrette Mather, have performed many of Wyschnegradsky's pieces.